Outsourcing Software Development in 2026: 10 Red Flags That Cost Six Figures

 3. Define IP ownership upfront.
 Get it in writing before any code is written: you own the source code, the designs, the documentation, everything.
 No exceptions, no shared licenses, no 'we'll transfer after final payment' games.

 4. Don't choose based on price alone.
 The cheapest bid often becomes the most expensive project.
-We've rebuilt apps that cost clients 3x the original budget because the first team cut corners.
+Apps rebuilt after a cut-corners first team routinely cost two to three times the original budget to get into shape.
 Technical debt is real and expensive.

 5. Communication frequency matters more than timezone.
 A team in your timezone that updates you monthly is worse than a team 6 hours away that communicates daily.
 Ask about their communication cadence before signing.